aj1331/node-libxml-xsd/README.md

 Imports and includes
 --------------------

-XSD includes are supported but relative paths must be given from the execution directory, usually the root of the project.
+XSD includes are supported.
+By default, paths are relative to the XSD file when using `parseFile()` and the execution directory when using `parse()`.
+You can change where paths are relative to by setting the `baseUrl` option.

 Includes are resolved when parsing the schema.
 Therefore the parsing task becomes IO bound, which is why you should not use synchronous parsing when you expect some includes.